openstack/bifrost/doc/source/install/index.rst

 utilizing diskimage-builder and ironic-python-agent-builder.
 In order to utilize this feature, the ``download_ipa`` setting must be set to ``false`` and the create_ipa_image must be set to "true".
-By default, the install playbook will build a Debian Bookworm based IPA image, if a pre-existing IPA image is not present on disk.
+By default, the install playbook will build a Debian Trixie based IPA image, if a pre-existing IPA image is not present on disk.
 If you wish to explicitly set a specific release to be passed to diskimage-create, then the setting ``dib_os_release`` can be set in addition to ``dib_os_element``.